ArtsaRound Scholarship

 ArtsaRound Pre-Collegiate Scholarship for Supplemental Art Classes for Grades 8-11

-ArtsaRound is offering a pre-collegiate art scholarship to a Pickaway County art student in grades 8-11.
+ArtsaRound offers a pre-collegiate art scholarship to a Pickaway County art student in grades 8-11.
 The award is determined on a competitive basis and requires the submission of a digital portfolio.
 Students must be nominated for this scholarship by the Art Teacher from their local school.
 The student does not need to be taking an art class currently.
+The application process usually begins in February-March with the winner notified in April-May.

 The pre-collegiate scholarship is for a Pickaway County student in grades 8-11 to obtain supplemental professional art instruction to stimulate talented students to deepen their artistic skills beyond what they may be able to do in school.